robinzixuan/chatbot/README.md

 1) Clone the frontend-chatjs and nlp-chatbot into your system and copy it into the virtual environment (venv).
 2) Follow the individual documentation of nlp-chatbot for futher setup.
 3) Change the port addess in app.py whether not conflict your computer port using and run the app.py.
-In default, you should run
+In default, you should open with webpage